usmansbk/blog-draft/markdowns/redux.md

 }
 ```

 We can prevent this by passing only the todos state as an argument to the `todoReducer` function.
+Forcing it to be responsible for only it's state.

 ```js
 function todoReducer(todos, action) {